kom3/angular-cheatsheet/README.md

 ## Declare global values

-Either we can export variables in services and import those in class coponents wherever needed, or can use InjectionToken.
+Either we can export variables in services and import those in class components wherever needed, or can use InjectionToken.